jaber-jaber/learn-micrograd/README.md

 My goal is to expand this a little to work with jnet, my machine learning library.
 You can refer to [jnet](https://github.com/jaber-jaber/jnet) for my future goals.

-My idea for this is to create my own tensor class to understand how tensors work.